nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 - "Although there are many ways to work remotely, we will use a graphical interface using NoMachine"
 - "We will use an IPython console to interact with the Python interpretter"
-- "We can easily interact with the system shell from IPython"

 ---